besser435/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Before I moved to GitHub I just had different files for the different versions.
-Those are in the Old folder The GUI folder was an attempt to make a GUI version, but I just don't know enough at this point to pull it off The short version is just the most simple form of this game, none of the extra features
+Those are in the Old folder.
+The GUI folder was an attempt to make a GUI version, but I just don't know enough at this point to pull it off.
+The short version is just the most simple form of this game, none of the extra features.

 Right now the audio files won't work, as they are for the arcade version.
-They will work one PyGame is implimented
+They will work one PyGame is implimented.

 TO DO LIST:
 Move music over to PyGame instead of winsound